-Athena Kaitlin Trinh is a queer Chinese-Vietnamese actor, writer, and spoken-word poet. with roots stemming from Brampton, Toronto, and Ho Chi Minh city, Athena celebrates her Chinese-Vietnamese heritage and dedicates herself to diverse, intersectional, and inclusionary art-making. she attended the Claude Watson arts program at Earl Haig SS as a drama major, and is a recent acting graduate from the National Theatre School of Canada. athena is a settler in Toronto, on the traditional territories of the Mississaugas of the New Credit First Nation, the Huron-Wendat and the Haudenosaunee peoples. notable NTS credits: Loveplay dir Ann-Marie Kerr, King Lear dir David Latham, The Laramie Project dir Djanet Sears, Lear dir Brendan Healy, and Gary Mok’s we could be clouds dir Nigel Shawn Williams.
+Athena Kaitlin Trinh is a queer Chinese-Vietnamese actor, writer, and spoken-word poet. with roots stemming from Brampton, Toronto, and Ho Chi Minh city, Athena celebrates her Chinese-Vietnamese heritage and dedicates herself to diverse, intersectional, and inclusionary art-making. she attended the Claude Watson arts program at Earl Haig SS as a drama major and is a recent acting graduate from the National Theatre School of Canada. athena is a settler in Toronto, on the traditional territories of the Mississaugas of the Credit First Nation, the Huron-Wendat and the Haudenosaunee peoples. notable NTS credits: Loveplay dir Ann-Marie Kerr, King Lear dir David Latham, The Laramie Project dir Djanet Sears, Lear dir Brendan Healy, and Gary Mok’s we could be clouds dir Nigel Shawn Williams.

 Alice Ferreyra – Stage Manager